Countingup/docker-go/README.md

 ## Changelog

+- 2023-02-20 -- Rebuild to update base image for security vulnerability (go)
 - 2023-02-10 -- Rebuild to update base image for security vulnerability (curl)
 - 2023-01-09 -- Rebuild to update base image for security vulnerability (curl)
 - 2022-11-02 -- Rebuild to update base image for security vulnerability (expat)